Hawai’i Trip Journal 2010

 “My girlfriend and I are visitors while I finish my next book.”
 He smiled curiously.
 “The president of Dutton himself contacted me and offered me $70,000 to write a prophetic book on 2012.
 We’ll be here after you arrive on Monday, so let’s talk then.”

 That was surprising and sudden information on lots of counts.
 I took it in without volunteering much back, except a polite “Wow” and “Congratulations.”
-I imagined, though, that his smile was meant to convey that he was quite free now of us and Wynn and was being appreciated in the big show.
+I imagined, though, that his smile was meant to convey that he was quite free now of us and Wynn and was being appreciated in the big world.
 Later in the afternoon he added to this impression by citing the spectacular numbers of hits on his website, up in the millions.

-Back then it had always been a forced and inconvenient marriage: him, Wynn, Wynn’s girlfriend, and us.
+The book had always been a forced and inconvenient marriage: him, Wynn, Wynn’s girlfriend, and us.

 I asked where Avocado was, and Trevor said that he had realized we were overdue and gone out looking for us.
 Just as he finished saying that, my cell rang.
 I held it up for all to see “David Wolfe” on the screen.
 As I answered, Avocado’s voice echoed from two directions, as he called, “Far out.
 You’re already here.
 That’s too funny.”
 And he appeared on the veranda of the adjacent house and came running to the shed.